m-housh/supabase-client-dependency/Sources/SupabaseDependencies/Documentation.docc/Articles/00_GettingStarted.md

   )
 }
 ```
-See <doc:DatabaseRouterUsage> for more details about modeling and overriding your database routes.
+See <doc:02_DatabaseRouterUsage> for more details about modeling and overriding your database routes.

 See the [Example](https://github.com/m-housh/supabase-client-dependency/tree/main/Examples/Examples)
 project for a full working example.